Phil Bates: Solo work and recent career

 After supporting his studies with all manner of gigs, stints in call centres, and a period as a bookseller in Hay-on-Wye, Bates graduated from the University of Wales in 2003 with a History BA Hons.
-The solo albums 'Naked' and 'Agony & Ecstasy' were released in 1996 and 1998, plus tours of the UK and Germany with Mik Kaminski.
-Two further solo albums, Alter Ego (2003) and One Sky (2005) followed.
-All released on Bates's own labels, DPP, and latterly Essential Music.
+The solo albums Naked and Agony & Ecstasy were released in 1996 and 1998, plus tours of the UK and Germany with Mik Kaminski.
+Two further solo albums, Alter Ego (2003) and One Sky (2005), followed.
+All were released on Bates's own labels, DPP, and latterly Essential Music.
 A compilation CD Retrospectiv, also on Essential, was released in 2007.

-After leaving ELO Part 2, Bates became a member of the Eleanor Rigby Experience, along with Andy Bole, Maartin Allcock, Clive Bunker and Tina McBain, who released 2 CDs and toured extensively in the UK.
-A short stint with The Bev Bevan Band and "Bev Bevan's Move" followed (2003/2005), along with the formation in the same year of German-based band, ELB (Electric Light Band).
-In 2007, Bates rejoined his old mates from ELO Part 2 in The Orchestra (featuring members of ELO and Part 2).
+After leaving ELO Part II, Bates became a member of the Eleanor Rigby Experience, along with Andy Bole, Maartin Allcock, Clive Bunker and Tina McBain, who released two CDs and toured extensively in the UK.
+A short stint with The Bev Bevan Band and Bev Bevan's Move followed (2003/2005), along with the formation in the same year of German-based band ELB (Electric Light Band).
+In 2007, Bates rejoined his old mates from ELO Part II in The Orchestra (featuring members of ELO and Part II).

 In 2008, Bates formed the Beatles, Blues and Blue Violin project (BBBV) with Mik Kaminski and Tina McBain, resulting in a tour, and the 2010 BBBV album.

-In 2022 ansd 2023, Bates is still gigging extensively with his "Tribute to ELO" throughout Europe as "Phil Bates and Band".
+In 2022 and 2023, Bates gigged extensively with his "Tribute to ELO" throughout Europe as Phil Bates and Band.
 He has often appeared live on German, Swiss and Polish TV playing ELO songs.
 He plays guitar and several other instruments on Les Penning's album Belerion, which was released in December 2016.